 The Curtis Center and The Dream Garden are less than a block from Independence Hall, near the corner of 6th Street and Walnut Street and across the street from Washington Square.

 If coming from Independence Hall, turn left onto 6th Street, and look for the entrance to The Curtis Center on your right about 3/4 of the way to Walnut Street.
 The entrance to the building is up a few stairs and through a row of grand marble columns.
-Above the columns the word “The Curtis Publishing Building” are carved into the stone.
+Above the columns, the word “The Curtis Publishing Building” is carved into the stone.

 If you enter through the door here, The Dream Garden will be directly in front of you.